tantsandras/mm/content/podcastEpisodesFolder/pervert-pitchfork-and-the-first-dna-conviction.md

 Long enough to get settled status.
 Better not come up on my interview.
 How long have you lived here?
 Oh, but I don't know.
 Is there a minimum requirement?
 Can you tell between Australia and British accents?
 I'm like, Oh, no. If you get asked if you can tell the difference between an Australian and a British accent, you will automatically pass the test.
 If you tell them there's no such thing as a British accent.
 English.
 They will just be like Yep, she's, she's one of us.

 You're listening to Midweek Murders, which means that it's time to talk about crime.
 I'm your host Sandra.
 I'm your co host Joe by nailed it.
-The case we're going to talk about today is the first case solved by

-DNA evidence and that's the case of the murderer column Pitchfork or column Pitchfork nobody calls him that
+The case we're going to talk about today is the first case solved by DNA evidence and that's the case of the murderer Colin Pitchfork or Colin Bitchfork.
+Nobody calls him that.

-I got my references that cuz he tried to write an Australian pee

-it was upside down and then you remember and you're in England so you wrote in English P and then when they were combined in May to be sure that's the case
+I got my references... that cuz you tried to write an Australian P, it was upside down and then you remember and you're in England so you wrote in English P and then when they were combined in May to be sure that's the case

-I got my information from Wikipedia a guardian article called killer break through the day DNA evidence first nail the murderer by iron Cobain beat

-Ian to BBC News article one, which was written by Claire Marshall.
+I got my information from Wikipedia a guardian article called killer break through the day DNA evidence first nail the murderer by Ian Cobain, two BBC News articles, one which was written by Claire Marshall.

 Yeah, so one I don't know it.
 Didn't say